50 years at the London Coliseum

 ENO became the first British opera company to tour the United States; the tour in 1984, consisted of 360 people performing Gloriana, War and Peace, The Turn of the Screw, Rigoletto and Patience.

 In 1992 ENO acquired the freehold to the London Coliseum on the condition that essential restoration of the building take place.
 A massive campaign was launched to secure the funds for the refurbishment and in 2000 we embarked on a four-year restoration programme supported by National Heritage Lottery Fund, English Heritage, The National Lottery through Arts Council England, Vernon and Hazel Ellis and a number of generous trust and individual donors.
 The magnificently restored theatre re-opened in 2004 for the benefit of all.

 ENO has matched its commitment to new work with its commitment to new audiences and developed a number of schemes to enable everyone to be able to attend or engage with its work.
-Named after ENO’s founder, Lilian Baylis, the creation of the ENO Baylis department in 1985 has enabled the company to create unforgettable experiences for those who may not think that opera was for them.
+Named after ENO’s founder, Lilian Baylis, the creation of the ENO Baylis department in 1985 (re-named ENO Engage in 2022) has enabled the company to create unforgettable experiences for those who may not think that opera was for them.

 From 2006 the company has offered the under 30’s a way of accessing opera at a reduced price through its Access All Arias scheme and in 2012 introduced Opera Undressed events, aimed at attracting new audiences to opera.

 ENO was founded on the belief that opera of the highest quality should be accessible to everyone and we continue to believe in opera for all.
 And we will be celebrating the last 50 years of opera in residence with a very special Gala in October.